 Daily tours of the castle are available between 10 am and 6 pm with a professional guide that knows the ins and outs of this 13th-century castle.
 The castle has been marketed as the Polish Hogwarts and yes I did say marketed.
-Your castle tour will include The Marble Hall, The Treasury, The Library Room, The Princes Chambers just to name a few at Zamek Czocha Hotel.
-The real highlight of the Czocha castle Poland tour is a trip to the top of the lookout tower to view the surrounding countryside.
+Your castle tour will include The Marble Hall, The Treasury, The Library Room, and The Princes Chambers just to name a few at Zamek Czocha Hotel.
+The real highlight of the Czocha Castle Poland tour is a trip to the top of the lookout tower to view the surrounding countryside.

 Gruesome stories from the tour

 - We heard about the baby that cried at night and its mother that wandered the halls of Czocha trying to get to the fireplace in the Great Hall.
 The story is that the owner went away to war only to return to a wife with a son.
 It was not his and as punishment, he bricked the baby into the fireplace and put the wife down the well.

 - We also went upstairs to a bedroom with a secret trap door on the side of the bed.
 The story goes that if the owner at the time was not happy with his mistress he would open the trap door and push her in there which led her straight to the dungeon.

 The spa is located on the premises and offers a variety of pampering services, including a sauna, massage, and beauty treatments.
 Why not treat yourself to me day while staying at Czocha by indulging in a foot, leg, back, and head massage?
 Luxury treatments include Chinese cupping, Basalt hot stones, and ear candling treatments.